 Public Information n Officer Potential Designates Field / Plant Personnel or de esignate Reports to Incident Commander CEOC Counterpart Public Information Support Lead (PIS) Forms / Tools 201 Incident Briefing Form, 214a Individual Activity Log R ole Responsibilities The Public Information Off developing and releasing in incident to the media, to the personnel, Pembina emplo ne public, to incident Advise the Incident Commander on all public information matters relating to the incident.
 Maintain regular contact with the appropriate agencies and o organizations.
-Public Information Support (PIS) Lead in the CEOC. the Communications Team izational structure, most of reside in the Corporate nlikely that an experienced Identify key information that needs to be communicated externally and internally. be conducted by the rations Centre (CEOC) with Act as the point of contact for all public information issues from external agencies and organizations involved in the response. the PIO acting as a point of contact within the ICP.
-If required, the Incident Commander may request a Communications Strike Team be deployed from the response.
-Ensure the Incident Commander verifies the accuracy of information produced by the PIS Calgary to take on the role this Strike Team will report Commander and take on the Disseminate authorized messages across the response using the most effective means available.
+Public Information Support (PIS) Lead in the CEOC. the Communications Team izational structure, most of reside in the Corporate nlikely that an experienced Identify key information that needs to be communicated externally and internally.
+PIO will be available at the of the work of the PIO will Corporate Emergency Ope the PIO acting as a point of be conducted by the rations Centre (CEOC) with Act as the point of contact for all public information issues from external agencies and organizations involved in the response.
+If required, the Incident Co ommander may request a am be deployed from Ensure the Incident Commander verifies the accuracy of information produced by the PIS Calgary to take on the role this Strike Team will report Commander and take on the Disseminate authorized messages across the response using the most effective means available.
 Digital version See complete Role Guide fois available at The Pipeline .
 H or further details. ard copies are available in the ICP.
 1